S12cybersecurity/RedNeuron/README.md

 It's developed in Kali Linux machine, and tested in Kali, Athena OS, Ubuntu and Parrot OS.

-Actually in Version 1.2, the uniques 2 malwares options to create is a Undetectable Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, this tool are developed mainly with 3 languages:
+Actually in Version 1.2, the uniques 2 malwares options to create is a Undetectable (Since 02/2023, some Windows Detect it.
+Soon new version undetectable) Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, this tool are developed mainly with 3 languages:
 - C++
 - Python
 - Bash